 Lon has been on the Board of Jews for Jesus since 1987, where he now serves as chairman of the Board’s executive committee.
 In September 2002, Lon was appointed by President George W. Bush to serve in his administration as a member of the President’s Committee on Intellectual Disabilities.
 Lon served two two-year terms in this capacity.
 Lon is the author of the book, Brokenness—How God Redeems Pain and Suffering and The 23rd Psalm for the 21st Century.

 Lon and his wife, Brenda, have been married since 1974.
 They have four children.
 Jamie is a 1999 graduate of the U.S. Naval Academy and a 2003 graduate of medical school and is a Navy doctor.
 Justin is a 2006 graduate of University of Michigan Law School and is practicing law.
 Jonathan is a 2008 graduate of Johns Hopkins University and is working in connection with the Department of Homeland Security.
 Jill, their daughter with special needs, and the namesake of Jill’s House was born in 1992.
-Lon and Brenda also have seven grandchildren.
+Lon and Brenda also have eight grandchildren.